 We always love trying Japanese snacks and Bokksu kindly gifted me their latest subscription box to review.
-Read on to see what I thought.
+Read on to see what I thought and get $10 off your first box!

 I was sent the December 2019 Classic Box with a Snowy Hokkaido theme.
 It arrived very quickly from Japan in just 6 days!
 The actual Bokksu is a bright orange box – I was initially unimpressed that it was sent inside another box but it does make it feel more special and suitable for gifting, as other subscription boxes often arrive dented and grubby.